diogobor/Q2C/README.md

 # Q2C

-Software responsible for:
-- managing the list of waiting samples in mass spectrometer(s)
-- evaluating the mass spectrometer(s) performance
+We present Q2C, an open-source software designed to streamline mass spectrometer queue management and assess performance based on quality control metrics.<br/>Q2C provides a fast and user-friendly interface to visualize projects queues, manage analysis schedules and keep track of samples that were already processed.
+Our software includes analytical tools to ensure equipment calibration and provides comprehensive log documentation for machine maintenance, enhancing operational efficien-cy and reliability.<br/>Additionally, Q2C integrates with Google® Cloud, allowing users to access and manage the software from different locations while keeping all data synchronized and seamlessly integrated across the system.

-Data used in the manuscript are available from the ProteomeXchange consortium (identifier PXD055186).
+Data are available from the ProteomeXchange consortium (identifier [PXD055186](https://www.ebi.ac.uk/pride/archive/projects/PXD055186)).

 # Equipment
 ## Hardware